 Using this database in an integrated manner is key and combining it with the shallow seismic interpretation results, regional depth grids and petrophysical interpretation, offers unique opportunities to enhance UKCS subsurface evaluations.
 Going forward, you will be able to incorporate your own data and knowledge along with this extended database, to ensure the information can be used to its maximum potential.
 The geochemical and geological database should be used – alongside all other public domain data released by the OGA – to facilitate and support independent subsurface interpretation on the UKCS, thereby enhancing understanding of the petroleum systems and progressing exploration and production opportunities.

-Matt Jacobs is presenting the entire results and methodologies of the study at DEVEX 2019.
-Catch him at 11:15 on 8th May or visit us on stand 3 to hear more about the results of this significant study.
+Matt Jacobs is presenting the entire results and methodologies of the study at EAGE 2019.
+Catch him Wednesday 5th June at 2.20 or visit us at stand 230 to hear more about the results of this significant study.

 Who we work with